 Read “Bravado” at The New Yorker in 2007.
 (May be behind a paywall.)

-Listen to Elizabeth Strout read it aloud here, and discuss her reader response with with the New Yorker fiction editor Deborah Treisman.
+You can listen to Elizabeth Strout read it aloud at the New Yorker Fiction podcast, and discuss her reader response with with the New Yorker fiction editor Deborah Treisman.

 SETTING OF “BRAVADO”

 William Trevor is described as a ‘regionalist’ writer because he sets most of his stories in a particular place and is therefore associated with that place, which is Ireland.
 (He sets some of his stories in England too, though.)